 McWhorter: Well, we've discussed, you know, how this occurred to your family.

 We discussed how your family got to Crystal City.
 How did your family leave the camp?
 And when did they leave the camp?

 H Donald: Okay.
-My uncle, my cousin Hermida, and my Tía Pany left in February of 1944.
+My uncle, my cousin Ermida, and my Tiapani left in February of 1944.
 My uncle had chosen repatriation, but he actually had a choice because I've seen the letter he wrote requesting it.
 Some people say that their families did not have that choice, but I don't know that for a fact.
 So they left.
-Of course, repatriation was kind of a funny word for my aunt and my cousin who were Costa Rican natives.
-They left-they on the [MS] Gripsholm, the 1944 voyage of the Gripsholm.
+Of course, repatriation was kind of a funny word for my aunt and my cousin, who were Costa Rican natives.
+They left-they on the Grippes home, the 1944 rage of the Grippes home.

-My father toward the end of January in 1944, he was finally given a hearing.
+My father toward the end of May in 1944, he was finally given a hearing.
 It was over a year and a half after he'd first been imprisoned-it was the first time he got to hear what was alleged against him, and I could go into detail but I know that there are some time restraints.
-Basically, they felt that he posed no risk and he was released [May 22, 1944, with the rest of his family] to go to California where my mother had a beach house-her family beach house-in Santa Cruz.
+Basically, they felt that he posed no risk and he was released to go to California where my mother had a beach house-her family beach house-in Santa Cruz.
 Originally it was called relaxed internment, but they decided that was too fancy, I guess, relaxed a name for it, so it became internee at large was what he became.
 And we were allowed to leave Crystal City shortly thereafter.